Sorting algorithm: Non-comparison sorts

 Samplesort can be used to parallelize any of the non-comparison sorts, by efficiently distributing data into several buckets and then passing down sorting to several processors, with no need to merge as buckets are already sorted between each other.

 Others

 Some algorithms are slow compared to those discussed above, such as the bogosort with unbounded run time and the stooge sort which has O(n2.7) run time.
 These sorts are usually described for educational purposes to demonstrate how the run time of algorithms is estimated.
 The following table describes some sorting algorithms that are impractical for real-life use in traditional software contexts due to extremely poor performance or specialized hardware requirements.

-Theoretical computer scientists have detailed other sorting algorithms that provide better than O(n log n) time complexity assuming additional constraints, including:
+Theoretical computer scientists have invented other sorting algorithms that provide better than O(n log n) time complexity assuming certain constraints, including: